 - When is the best time to go out for a new deal?

-- Is the supplier/broker just wanting to collect revenue for as long as possible even though it may not be in my best interest?
+- Is the supplier/broker just wanting to collect revenue for as long as possible even though it may not be in your best interest?

 Ecom-Energy is the independent expert on energy procurement in the healthcare industry.
 We have assisted customers in the procurement of electricity and natural gas in every major region of the United States.
-We know the ins and outs of the deregulated markets and help our customers assess their internal risk to provide a product that best suits their needs.
+We know the ins and outs of the deregulated markets and help our customers assess their internal risk to provide a product that best suits their needs and meets carbon reduction and sustainability goals.
+Suppliers like us because they know they will get a fair shot and customers love us because they know their energy portfolio is always proactively managed with savings in mind.